As a coach, I see people making the same goal setting mistakes over and over again. These mistakes are the reason they fail to achieve their goals.

 I’m convinced that this is why 80% of people’s new year’s resolutions fail by February and why so many people just give up on their big goals and dreams.

-But it doesn’t have to be like this.
-Goal setting is extremely powerful provided you understand both the mistakes to avoid and the strategies for success.
+It doesn’t have to be like this.
+Goal setting works and it can be extremely powerful provided you understand both the mistakes to avoid and the strategies for success.

 In this article, you will: